unrealwork/atsd-use-cases/USMortality/README.md

 This next query is again for latest pneumonia and influenza and total readings for Boston, but with region code translated to region name using one of our Replacement Table.
 As a default, each region is listed by their corresponding number.
 In the case of Boston, it falls in region 1, which includes the states of Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont.
 Recall that we created a replacement table in ATSD where we entered in region names for each region number.
 In this instance, region 1 is named **New-England**.
+Read more about [replacement tables here](https://github.com/axibase/atsd-docs/tree/master/api/sql#lookup).

 ```sql
 SELECT datetime, value, tags.city, tags.state,